 More than 90% of people use online platforms as their main source of information when searching for a new home, according to the National Association of Realtors.
 Zillow remains the most widely trafficked website when it comes to rental searches.
 Although it’s not a free service—you pay $9.99 per week for an active listing—it’s a good way to reach your audience.
 Trulia, which is now owned by Zillow, is also popular, along with SeattleRentals.com, Abodo, Apartment Guide, Zumper, Realtor and Rent.com.
 It also doesn’t hurt to use free websites, like Craigslist.
 Lastly, you should be active on social media, whether that means using Facebook Marketplace or promoting your web listings on your company’s Facebook page or Instagram profile.
+Across all of these platforms, make sure that you are staying up to date on the trends to best attract tenants too!
 Clients of Powell Property Management earn the benefits of having their vacant properties listed and promoted on our website.

 2. Neglecting Traditional Platforms